You’ve written your book. What next?

 5. Who wants to be a millionaire?

-Recent research shows that the average self-published novel sells less than 100 copies.
-Using £2.99, as the average price on Amazon (UK), the earnings for an author from a self-published book, assuming a 70% royalty rate, would only be around £210.
+Research indicates that the typical self-published novel sells fewer than 100 copies.
+Using £2.99 as the average price on Amazon (UK), earnings for an author from a self-published book – assuming a 70% royalty rate – would be approximately £210.
 Consequently, a 100,000-word novel will make less than half a penny per word.

 6. The great divide

 The line between traditional, independent, and indie publishing can be blurred.
 Do your research.
 There are many vanity publishers operating who seek payment from an author before publishing their book.

 Remember, traditional or independent publishing offers many benefits including editing, proofreading, promotion/marketing assistance, and cover design.
 Traditional publishing can also provide the author with an advance.

 Self-publishing can be quick, affordable, and satisfying.
 However, promotion and marketing are time-consuming and may prove difficult.
 Many authors jump in without understanding what challenges lie ahead.
 With a result of limited sales, the prospect can be daunting … the outlook, demoralising.